src-zone/prerender/README.md

-# Utilities for working with Angular CLI projects
+# Our collected utilities for working with Single Page Applications

-This package currently contains one utility script: blx-transpile, which makes it possible to work with es2015 (or newer) javascript imports in projects managed with Angular CLI.
+This package contains utilities created by The Source Zone, for working with Single Page Web Applications (e.g. apps created with Angular, Vue, or React):
+* `transpile`: transpile bundled javascript sources for compatibility with different javascript flavours.
+* `prerender`: prerender pages of SPA web applications for better SEO and/or improving render performance.

-## blx-transpile
+## transpile

 If you want to build an Angular application for es5, Angular CLI has the inconvenient limitation that you can't import Javascript sources that